Fix Second Monitor Not Detected on Windows 10 [Solved]

 2) Click Device Manager.

-3) In Display adapters section, right-click on your display device software, and select Properties.
+3) In the Display adapters section, right-click on your display device software, and select Properties.

 4) Select the Driver tab and click Roll Back Driver, then follow the on-screen instructions.